 - Book accommodations/flights

-- Places such as Skyscanner, Google Flights, are great options to look for flights online, as well as free apps such as Hopper and Jetto, which are apps that will find flight deals for you after inputting your destination, your dates of travel and airport that you want to fly out of.
+- Places such as Skyscanner, and Google Flights, are great options to look for flights online, as well as free apps such as Hopper and Jetto, which are apps that will find flight deals for you after inputting your destination, your dates of travel and airport that you want to fly out of.
 As soon as there is a deal, they will send you notifications when the prices have dropped.
-The Flight Deal email newsletter which is also free, and is an email newsletter that will send you daily emails with a list of low air fare to a variety of destinations.
+The Flight Deal email newsletter is also free is an email newsletter that will send you daily emails with a list of low airfares to a variety of destinations.

-- Google maps the most convenient way to get from the airport to the city center
+- Google maps is the most convenient way to get from the airport to the city center

 - For example, look to see if there is a metro/underground subway system that connects from the airport directly into the city center as they do in Madrid, Spain, and in Sofia, Bulgaria, or maybe you’ll have to take a bus outside of the airport like in Dublin, Ireland or Athens, Greece.